 In Oregon, driving under the influence of intoxicants (DUII or DUI) involves a surprising amount of technical evidence.
 There are many technical issues that can be challenged, including administration of the field sobriety test.

-I am Portland DUI defense lawyer Andy Green.
-As your attorney, I will carefully investigate the field sobriety test to look for opportunities to challenge the results.
+As your defense lawyer, I will carefully investigate the field sobriety test to look for opportunities to challenge the results.
 I offer a free initial consultation to discuss your case.

 The field sobriety test or FST is not an exact science.
 As a former CLS prosecutor for the Multnomah County District Attorney's Office in Oregon, I know exactly how to evaluate the prosecution's case and pinpoint issues the prosecution might overlook.
 For example: